 A 16-bit carry select has two types of block size namely uniform block size and variable block size.
 A 16-bit carry select adder with a uniform block size has the delay of four full adder delays and three MUX delays.
 While a 16-bit carry select adder with variable block size has the delay of two full adder delays, and four mux delays.
-Therefore we use 16-bit carry select adder with variable block size.
-Ripple-carry adders are the simplest and most compact full adders, but their performance is limited by a carry that must ripple from the leastsignificant to the most-significant bit.
-A carry-select adder achieves speeds 40% to 90% faster by performing additions in parallel and reducing the maximum carry path.A carry-select adder is divided into sectors, each of which, except for the least significant performs two additions in parallel, one assuming a carry-in of zero, the other a carry-in of one within the sector, there are two 4-bit ripple- carry adders receiving the same data inputs but different Cin.
+Here we use 16-bit carry select adder with uniform block size.

+Ripple-carry adders are the simplest and most compact full adders, but their performance is limited by a carry that must ripple from the least-significant to the most-significant bit.
+A carry-select adder achieves speeds 40% to 90% faster by performing additions in parallel and reducing the maximum carry path.
+A carry-select adder is divided into sectors, each of which, except for the least significant performs two additions in parallel, one assuming a carry-in of zero, the other a carry-in of one within the sector, there are two 4-bit ripple- carry adders receiving the same data inputs but different Cin.
 The upper adder has a carry-in of zero, the lower adder a carry-in of one.
 The actual Cin from the preceding sector selects one of the two adders.
 If the carry-in is zero, the sum and carry-out of the upper adder are selected.
-If the carry-in is one, the sum and carry-out of the lower adder are selected.
-Logically, the result is not different if a single ripplecarry adder were used.
-First the coding for full adder and different multiplexers of 6:3, 8:4, 10:5, and 12:6 was done.
-Then 2, 3, 4, 5-bit ripple carry adder was done by calling the full adder.
-The regular 64-bit CSLA was created by calling the ripple carry adders and all multiplexers based on circuit.
-Finally, regular 128-bit was implemented in the FIR filter design (section5).
+If the carry-in is one, the sum and carryout of the lower adder are selected.
+Logically, the result is not different if a single ripple-carry adder were used.
+First the coding for full adder and different multiplexer of 10:5was done.
+Then 4-bit ripple carry adder was done by calling the full adder.
+The regular 16-bit CSLA was created by calling the ripple carry adders and all multiplexers based on circuit.

-IV Basic Structure of Modified 16-Bit CSLA:
+IV.Basic Structure of Modified 16-Bit CSLA: